Pfpercy0214/aetherwave-unified-theory/README.md

 - **Paper III** – Causal Fracture Cosmology
 - **Paper IV** – Quantum Causality
-- **Paper V** – Aetherwave Field Dynamics
+- **Paper V** – Aetherwave Field Dynamics separate works:
+- **Paper VI** – Particle Identity and Topological Emergence in the Aetheron Framework
+- **Paper VII** – Quantum Curvature and the Causal Geometry of Substrat Identity

 Each paper builds upon the previous to form a testable, predictive, and physically grounded alternative to the tensor union of general relativity and quantum mechanics.
 ---